hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/README.md

 The README mentions several related libraries, such as Autogen and Crew AI, suggesting a potential link to other multiagent systems and AI-based projects.
 The overall project likely connects to other components of a larger research or business framework, but specific relationships aren't described in the README.

 **Note:** The examples and code snippets in the README provide an example of how to create `TinyPersons`.
-They are, however, intended to be illustrative rather than complete, functional code units, suitable for inclusion in a more complete analysis.
+They are, however, intended to be illuStartive rather than complete, functional code units, suitable for inclusion in a more complete analysis.